Gerónimo Gil: Colorado Rockies

 Gil is notable for having 820 career at-bats without a triple.

 Return to the Mexican League

 Gil started 2008 playing for the Guerreros de Oaxaca, but after 54 games, he was sent to the Red Devils.
 Combined, Gil batted .298 with 11 home runs and 51 runs batted in.
 After that, he played with the Diablos Rojos del México and Naranjeros de Hermosillo, and also participated in the Baseball Fest 2010 in Tijuana with Hermosillo.
 He played with the Diablos Rojos del México for the 2016 season.

+Coaching career

+Gil accepted his first manager position with the Marineros de Ensenada of the Liga Norte de México in June 2018, joining the team midseason and leading them to a league title.
+He was hired by the Leones de Yucatán in 2019, serving as their manager until he was fired during the 2021 season.

+On May 21, 2025, Gil was named as the manager for the Dorados de Chihuahua of the Mexican League, following the firing of José Valentín.
+On July 10, Gil was fired by Chihuahua.

 Personal life

 He is married to Adriana Ortiz Cordova.
 She is from Mexico City and studied hearing and language at Normal de Especializacion University and has two children, Gerónimo and Angelo, both of them with the last names "Gil Ortiz".
-The family lives in Lagunas, Oaxaca, México.
+The family lives in Lagunas, Oaxaca, Mexico.